-RTNO has quickly grown into one of the largest home rehabilitation non-profit organization in New Orleans, completing over 650 home repair and community revitalization projects since 2005.
-By focusing our program in target neighborhoods, RTNO meets the needs of the communities we serve quickly and efficiently by leveraging corporate, private and public dollars, volunteer labor and help from the AmeriCorps program.
-We are currently focused on meeting the growing need to make homes safer through aging in place repairs, energy-efficiency repairs and moderate kitchen and bathroom repairs.
-These repairs strengthen neighborhoods by allowing low-income homeowners to stay in their longtime times as the age, inhibiting blight from spreading and keeping invested homeowners in place.
+RTNO has quickly grown into one of the largest home rehabilitation non-profit organizations in New Orleans, completing over 850 home repair and community revitalization projects since 2005.
+By focusing our program in target neighborhoods, RTNO meets the needs of the communities we serve quickly and efficiently by leveraging corporate, private and public dollars, volunteer labor, and help from the AmeriCorps program.
+We are currently focused on meeting the growing need to make homes safer through aging in place repairs, energy-efficiency repairs, and moderate kitchen and bathroom repairs.
+These repairs strengthen neighborhoods by allowing low-income homeowners to stay in their longtime homes as the age, inhibiting blight from spreading, and keeping invested homeowners in place.

 Safe homes and communities for everyone.

 At RTNO, we believe that every person deserves to be treated with respect.
 Rebuilding Together is dedicated to providing harassment-free events for everyone, regardless of gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, and religion (or lack thereof).
 Harassment includes offensive gestures or verbal comments related to ethnicity, religion, disability, physical appearance, gender, or sexual orientation in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome attention.
 This also includes sexual harassment consisting of but not limited to, unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 RTNO reserves the right to remove anyone from site who does not respect this policy.